 Estimated reading time: 5 minutes

 There are a couple of ways your site can be running out of resources.
-One of the common ones we hear a lot about is about a site exceeding PHP worker limits.
+One of the common ones we hear a lot about is a site exceeding PHP worker limits.
 And we think it’s a little bit silly to be having this problem in the first place.
 Let me explain.

 Table of contents